Universal Quantum Computer Simulation of 50 Qubits on Europe`s First Exascale Supercomputer Harnessing Its Heterogeneous CPU-GPU Architecture: Performance Results

 To examine the combined impact of global MPI communication, integral to the byte decoding–encoding process, variability in GPU computation speeds, and network congestion, as well as to showcase the versatility of JUQCS-50, we conducted benchmarks in FP32 mode.
 In this configuration, state vector coefficients are stored in FP32 format, while all arithmetic operations are performed in FP64.
 Additionally, LPDDR5 was not used as a CPU memory extension. \autoref{figFP32} illustrates the computation time and total elapsed time per gate, with further details provided in \autoref{tabFP32}.
 The most striking observation is that, up to the maximum number of qubits supported by JUPITER in this mode, namely $N=47$ and aside from a minor anomaly at $N=44$, the computation time remains nearly constant.
 This indicates near-perfect weak scaling behavior across the qubit range from 36 to 47.

-As expected, the total elapsed time increases with $N$, driven by the growing volume of data exchanged and compounded by network congestion, particularly since these benchmarks were executed concurrently with other users' workloads.
-This increase is noticeably faster than linear but still far slower than exponential.
+As expected, the total elapsed time increases with $N$, driven by the growing volume of data exchanged and compounded by network congestion, particularly since these benchmarks were executed concurrently with other users' workloads {(all major MPI communication is of the blocking type, and the columns GPU-CPU time and data in the tables provide the necessary information about the use of asynchronous APIs (cudaMemcpyAsync))}.

+{According to theory, the computational effort is expected to grow as $2^{N-36}$.
+Fitting the data (not shown) for elapsed times to $a+2^{b(N-36)}$ yields $a=-0.67$ and $b=0.11$.
+The value of $b$ is significantly smaller than the theoretically expected value of one, a manifestation of a high degree of parallelism of JUQCS.
+A slightly better fit (not shown) is obtained by using $a'+b'(N-36)^2$ with $a'=0.54$ and $b'=0.001$, suggesting that the data does not allow making conclusive assertions about the trend.}

 We conclude that the change in slope observed for $N>46$ in \autoref{fig:gate-op} may be attributed to the increased computational burden of the byte decoding-encoding process, which demands substantially more arithmetic operations, intermittently disrupted by global MPI communication, the topology, and the fact that the FP32 benchmark did not use the LPDDR5 memory of the CPU as a memory extension.